raiden-network/spec/transport.rst

 Monitoring Service Updates Room
 '''''''''''''''''''''''''''''''
-Raiden nodes can submit a :term:`MonitoringRequest` to the Monitoring Service room when they go offline.
+Raiden nodes can submit a ``MonitoringRequest`` to the Monitoring Service room when they go offline.
 The Monitoring Service will submit their balance proof on their behalf.

 Pathfinding Service Updates Room